 California citrus nurserymen are not only receiving certifications, but more importantly they are reporting higher production rates including reduced water and pesticide use; seedling to budding 30 days sooner than expected; 30% more root and leaf growth; extended growing seasons and improved worker satisfaction.

 Rob Brokaw of Brokaw Nursery of Avocado fame, expanded into the citrus industry with three one-acre+ units protecting 150,000 square feet.
 Sun Pacific, growers of the famous Cuties® brand, is installing two of Airstream’s largest structures near Bakersfield totaling over three acres.
-Psyllid/HLB-free trees are also thriving at Willits & Newcomb and Mulholland Citrus in Riverside County and five one-half acre tunnels are going in for Young’s Nursery in Palm Desert.
+Psyllid/HLB-free trees are also thriving at Mulholland Citrus in Riverside County and seven one-half acre tunnels are in production at Young’s Nursery in Palm Desert.

 Meeting the needs of the CA citrus nurserymen is reaching one-million square feet in full production by year end.
 Chelf has proven his greenhouses can produce certified reliable safe product and has demonstrated productivity improvements over conventional alternatives.
 Airstream is working with growers interested in taking advantage of this technology.
 To schedule a tour of an Airstream facility, call (858) 755-1822.